top of page

 quietly for the sounds made by other ships and submarines and her weapons meant that she carried a real sting with which she could both defend and attack.
 The small nuclear reactor (about the size of a household dustbin) provided heat to produce steam to drive the turbines which drove the single propellor as well as for driving the turbo generators which produced enough electricity to supply a small town.
 Courageous was based at Faslane Submarine Base situated on the Gareloch in Western Scotland throughout her operational career as part of the Third Submarine Squadron.
 She conducted many Cold War patrols, mostly in the North Atlantic and Mediterranean.
 Her crew named her “The Mean Machine” and the nickname was to remain with her throughout her service.
 Many of the T-shirts bore the cartoon designed by the crew.
 T shirts and polo shirts bearing the design are available to purchase in the online store.

 Her ship’s journal, many editions of which are classified, bore the ship’s mascot, Hissing Sid also known as The Werm derived from the snake depicted in the ship’s badge.
 Although we would love to publish those newsletters here, we are unable to do so because of their content and the Official Secrets Act.
-During her first commission Courageous
+During her first commission

 Courageous in the Gareloch

-patrols and made visits to, among other places, Corfu, Gibraltar and Liverpool, Barry Island, Hull and Bergen.
+Courageous completed six long patrols and, in addition, a Mediterranean patrol, winning the “Hook ‘Em Award” from the United States Navy for her excellent surveillance work.
+She also completed numerous shorter North Atlantic Cold War patrols and made visits to, among other places, Corfu, Gibraltar and Liverpool, Barry Island, Hull and Bergen.
 As you can see, there was not a great deal of time for the crew to enjoy foreign visits during the boat's very busy first commission.

 Courageous underwent a major refit in Chatham from September 1976 to August 1978 following which she returned to operational duties.
 She was then to become the trials submarine for the Royal Navy Sub-Harpoon missile and was based at San Diego in the USA for nine months.
 During the Falklands Conflict of 1982 Courageous served in the South Atlantic.